mesolimbo/cleanroom/README.md

 Cleanroom uses a combination of techniques to sanitize webpage content:

-1. Captures the current page's HTML content
+1. Captures the page's HTML content (either current page or linked page)
 2. Removes scripts, iframes, and other potentially harmful elements
 3. Preserves the original layout and styling
 4. Creates a clean, readable version of the page